doylek1/ResGuides-NLTK/respitch.md

 This session we'll cover four main areas.

-###1) Background:
+###1) Context:

-What is nltk and what is it good for
+What is Natural Language Processing (NLP)?
+What is it look for and what are the applications for research?

-###2) Context:
+###2) Background:

-What are the applications of Natural Language Processing for research, examples and possibilities
+What is the Natural Language Toolkit?
+How is it related to NLP and why might I use it?

 ###3) Activity: